Micah (prophet): Biblical narrative

-Micah was active in Judah from before the fall of Israel in 722 BC and experienced the devastation brought by Sennacherib's invasion of Judah in 701 BC.
-He prophesied from approximately 737 to 696 BC.
+Micah was active in the Kingdom of Judah from before the fall of Israel in 722 BC and experienced the devastation brought by Sennacherib's invasion of Judah in 701 BC.
+He prophesied from approximately 740 to 698 BC.
 Micah was from Moresheth, also called Moresheth-Gath, a small town in southwest Judah.
 Micah lived in a rural area, and often rebuked the corruption of city life in Israel and Judah.
-The subject's father is not given and likely descended from the common people as the target of his message was towards the privileged classes.
+Unlike prophets such as Isaiah and Hosea, no record of his father's name has been retained by the scribes, but it is likely that he was descended from the common people, as the target of his message was towards the privileged classes.
+John Taylor comments that "To call a man a rural prophet is not to say that he was ignorant."

 Micah prophesied during the reigns of kings Jotham, Ahaz, and Hezekiah of Judah.
 Jotham, the son of Uzziah, was king of Judah from 742 to 735 BC, and was succeeded by his own son Ahaz, who reigned over Judah from 735 to 715 BC.
 Ahaz's son Hezekiah ruled from 715 to 696 BC.
 Micah was a contemporary of the prophets Isaiah, Amos, and Hosea.
-Jeremiah, who prophesied about thirty years after Micah, recognized Micah as a prophet from Moresheth who prophesied during the reign of Hezekiah.
+Jeremiah, who prophesied about thirty years after Micah, recognized Micah as a prophet from Moresheth who prophesied during the reign of Hezekiah, quoting text found in Micah 3:12.

+The Hebrew name Micah (מִיכָה, Mīḵā) is a theophoric name, meaning “Who is like Yah(weh)?”
+The meaning is a rhetorical question following an interrogative structure, implying that no one is like God.
+This name has the same etymological origin as the name Micaiah (מִיכָיָהוּ, Mīḵāyāhū), which another prophet—Micaiah, Son of Imlah—bears in the books of 1 Kingdoms (1 Kings) and 2 Chronicles.
+This name also shares a similar etymology to that of the name Michael (מִיכָאֵל, Mīkhā’ēl), which means “Who is like El?”
+In the name Michael (the name of a prominent archangel, the Archangel Michael), the Hebrew word “El,” a generic term meaning “God,” is used, while the names Micah and Micaiah utilize the Divine Name.

 Message

-His messages were directed mainly towards Jerusalem, and were a mixture of denunciations and prophecies.
+Micah’s messages were directed mainly towards Jerusalem, and were a mixture of denunciations and prophecies.
 In his early prophecies, he predicted the destruction of both Samaria and Jerusalem for their respective sins.
-The people of Samaria were rebuked for worshipping idols which were bought with the income earned by prostitutes.
+The people of Samaria were rebuked for worshipping idols, which were bought with the income earned by prostitutes.
 Micah was the first prophet to predict the downfall of Jerusalem.
 According to him, the city was doomed because its beautification was financed by dishonest business practices, which impoverished the city's citizens.
 He also called to account the prophets of his day, whom he accused of accepting money for their oracles.